Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-eL7PT4_wRmY.md

 ### Transcript

-> when can we go to space uh never not in our game at least
+> when can we go to space, never not in our game at least